Skip to content

 This is the framework I use when I'm trying to figure out where an AI feature actually stands.
 Five levels, from "we shipped something" to "this is a core part of the product."

 Most AI features in production today sit at Level 1 or 2.
 Only 12% of organizations have achieved AI integration at scale, and just 38% have moved beyond pilots.
-The teams behind these features think they're at Level 3 because the feature works well in demos.
-They're not.
+The teams behind these features think they're at Level 3 because the feature works well in demos, but demo performance and real-world adoption are different problems.

 The gap between 2 and 3 is where most teams get stuck.
-Crossing it requires work on product fit, trust, and measurement — real adoption only happens when AI is built into the natural workflow, not bolted on as a side feature.
-That's the part teams skip.
+Crossing it requires work on product fit, trust, and measurement, because real adoption only happens when AI is built into the natural workflow, not bolted on as a side feature.
+Most teams skip that part entirely.

 Why accuracy is a red herring